-Say: "Let's practice writing our names in a super fun way!
-Use your finger to write your name in the shaving cream.
+Say: "Let's practice writing letters in a super fun way!
+Use your finger to write in the shaving cream.
 You're doing a great job of writing!
 Writing reminds me of our memory verse this month.
 The Bible was written so that we can believe in Jesus!
 Let's say our memory verse while we write."
-(Say the memory verse with the children.)
+(Show your child the memory verse poster.
+Say the memory verse while doing the motions.)